easytarget-org/lw-21-preview/README.md

 ### Deveoper stuff
 * Weback 5, React 16, Node 16
-* Numerous node package updates, and a prune of obsolete and unused ones
+* Numerous node packages have had updates, and obsolete and unused ones pruned
-* Production buids and devserver workin with webpack 5 defaults (quite nice to use)
+* Webpack config updated for v5, production buids and devserver working
   * There will be a new developer guide, checked into the reo so it can be kept fresh.

 ### And More